pinax-network/chains/README.md

 # Pinax Chains Metadata

-> ⚠️ This single source of truth is currently (2024-03-01) being implemented.
-Breaking changes may still occur in the metadata.
-Please use with caution.

 This repository is the single-source-of-truth for the metadata of chains supported by Pinax.
 To make it more accessible, we've published it as a private npm package ([See below](#install_from_npm)) and created a public endpoint to fetch publicly available chains metadata ([See below](#public_endpoint)).

 You can have a look at the [Chain Type](/types/chain.types.ts) and at our [list of supported, to-be-supported, or once-supported chains](/data/chains/index.ts).